-2 DETAILS
+2 BACKGROUND

-- 2.1.
-The social care reforms cover three main themes: - Charging reform (including the introduction of the Care Cap); - Care Quality Commission Assurance of local authority social care services; and - Support for the social care provider market. - 2.2.
-People at the Heart of Care (the White Paper) set out a 10-year vision for a more sustainable and affordable care system that effectively works with other public services, with 3 person-centred objectives: - People have choice, control, and support to live independent lives - People can access outstanding quality and tailored care & support - People find adult social care fair and accessible.
+2.1.
+People at the Heart of Care (the White Paper) set out a 10-year vision for a more sustainable and affordable care system that effectively works with other public services, with 3 person-centred objectives:

+People have choice, control, and support to live independent lives People can access outstanding quality and tailored care & support People find adult social care fair and accessible.

-These objectives are consistent with the original aim of the Care Act 2014 and the key purpose of the White Paper is essentially to bring into effect a number of elements of the Care Act that were not implemented when it originally came into force.
+- 2.2 These objectives are consistent with the original aim of the Care Act 2014 and the key purpose of the White Paper is essentially to bring into effect a number of elements of the Care Act that were not implemented when it originally came into force.
 The most significant of these elements are the changes to capital thresholds and the introduction of a 'cap' on the lifetime cost of care for an individual.
-The Health and Social Care Act 2022 (the Act) received Royal Assent in May 2022 and gives legislative effect to the policies set out in the White Paper.
+The Health and Social Care Act 2022 (the Act) received Royal Assent in May 2022 and gives legislative effect to the policies set out in the White Paper. - 2.3 On the 17th of November 2022 the Government announced that the changes to capital thresholds and the introduction of the care cap would be delayed to November 2025.